RazrFalcon/svgdom/README.md

 - Only most popular attributes are parsed, other stored as strings.
 - No compressed SVG (.svgz).
 You should decompress it by yourself.
 - CSS support is minimal.
-- SVG 1.1 Full only (no 2.0 Draft, Basic, Type subsets).
+- SVG 1.1 Full only (no 2.0 Draft, Basic, Tiny subsets).

 ### Differences between svgdom and SVG spec